Just-Ape-Studios/just-ape-studios-contracts/README.md

    don't account for that, e.g. `balance_of` is set to return an `u32`, which could end up causin' an integer overflow if the same owner has a biiig chunk of the supply.
 So just be aware of that <3
-2. No built-in extra stuff.
-If you wanna go custom, like charge for each mint, mint based on an allow-list, check only the contract owner can call transfer, and so on; you gotta do it yourself... or send a gig my way.
+2. If you require custom features, such as charge per mint, allow-list based mints, validate contract owner permissions, and so on; you must implement these features.